-Personal injury attorneys in South Florida know brain injuries can be serious, debilitating, life-altering and even deadly.
+Our Fort Myers brain injury lawyers know brain injuries can be serious, debilitating, life-altering and even deadly.
 Worse, they may not always be easy to identify right away.
 That’s why it is imperative after a car accident, slip-and-fall, construction accident, birth injury, criminal assault or other event to seek immediate medical attention.
 This also helps ensure future defendants will have less opportunity to assert your brain injury had another cause.

 The Brain Injury Association of Florida reports there are more than 214,000 Floridians living with devastating brain injuries, and thousands more suffer from new injuries annually.
 The U.S. Centers for Disease Control and Prevention (CDC) reports 1.7 million people nationally suffer a traumatic brain injury.
 Of those, 52,000 die, 275,000 are hospitalized and 1.4 million are treated and released from hospital emergency departments.
 They are a contributing factor to one-third of all injury-related deaths in the U.S. Brain injuries are primarily caused by:

 - Struck by / against – 16 percent